CHAMMI-75: Pre-training multi-channel models with heterogeneous microscopy images

-The contributions of our work are: (1) we introduce a large, heterogeneous dataset of multi-channel microscopy images, with 25 channel types and high technical and biological variation.
-(2) We introduce two new datasets and benchmarks to evaluate multi-channel model performance, which represent real-world contemporary biological studies with novel channel combinations (e.g., 14-channel images).
-(3) We conducted a systematic experimental evaluation to investigate the usefulness of our dataset as a pre-training resource, using self-supervised learning.
-The experimental results show that the diversity of \CHAMMIsf~is a strength for yielding models that perform well in a variety of challenging biological tasks.
-(4) We release all the data, code, and models to facilitate future research and development in the field, available at \url{https://github.com/CaicedoLab/CHAMMI-75}.
+The contributions of our work are: (1) a large, heterogeneous dataset of multi-channel microscopy images, with 25 channel types and high technical and biological variation.
+(2) Three new datasets and benchmarks to evaluate multi-channel model performance, which represent real-world contemporary biological studies with novel channel combinations (e.g., 14-channel images).
+(3) A systematic experimental evaluation to investigate the usefulness of our dataset as a pre-training resource, using self-supervised learning.
+The results show that the diversity of \CHAMMIsf~is a strength for yielding models that perform well in a variety of challenging biological tasks.
+(4) A top performing model pre-trained with \CHAMMIsf, which we call MorphEm.
+(5) The data, code, and models are publicly available for future research and development in the field: \url{https://github.com/CaicedoLab/CHAMMI-75}.